PROJECT OVERVIEW

 People are Creatures of Habit

-This theme includes quotes that highlight how our participants strongly prefer to continue using the same app and listening to the same kinds of music.
+These quotes highlight how our participants strongly prefer to continue using the same app and listening to the same kinds of music.

 "I don't like Napster, but it's familiar.
 This isn't any better, so switching would be a lot of effort."